opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 Alright, the last major bit of assembly!
 Once this is done, the majority of the machine's structure is built.

-### Assembly

-1. We'll start with the back X gantry print.
-Insert M5 Hex Nuts into all four of the hex nut locations on the X gantry back and push into the 3d print.
+1. We'll start with the back of the X gantry.
+Insert M5 Hex Nuts into all four of the hex nut locations on the X Gantry Back (FDM-0012).

 {{< container-image path="images/Screen Shot 2021-12-29 at 3.56.48 PM.png" alt="" >}}

 2. Pull the hex nuts fully into location by screwing a M5x10mm machine screw into them from the opposite side of the X gantry back.
 Then unscrew the M5x10mm machine screw.

 3. Insert two M3 Hex Nuts vertically into the two slots near each side of the print.
-Insert to more M3 nuts into the two horizontal slots near the bottom edge of the print.
+Insert two more M3 nuts into the two horizontal slots near the bottom edge of the print.

 {{< container-image path="images/Screen Shot 2021-12-29 at 3.57.16 PM.png" alt="" >}}

-4. Now, onto the front print of the X gantry.
-Insert M3 Hex Nuts into the six hex nut locations on the X gantry front and push into the 3d print.
-Also press two M3 nuts into the vertical slots in the back side of the print.
+4. Now, onto the front of the X gantry.
+Insert M3 Hex Nuts into the six hex nut locations on the X Gantry Front (FDM-0011).
+Also press two M3 nuts into the vertical slots on the other side of the print.

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.23.35 PM.png" alt="" >}}
 {{< container-image path="images/Screen Shot 2021-12-29 at 7.49.13 PM.png" alt="" >}}